Yelp/osxcollector/README.md

 ```

 #### Basic Filters
-Using combinations of these basic filters, an analyst can figure out a lot of what happened without expensive tools, without threat feeds and fancy APIs.
+Using combinations of these basic filters, an analyst can figure out a lot of what happened without expensive tools, without threat feeds or fancy APIs.

 ##### FindDomainsFilter
 `osxcollector.output_filters.find_domains.FindDomainsFilter` attempts to find domain names in OSXCollector output.
 The domains are added to the line with the key `osxcollector_domains`.

 FindDomainsFilter isn't too useful on it's own but it's super powerful when chained with filters like `FindBlacklistedFilter` and or `osxcollector.output_filters.virustotal.lookup_domains.LookupDomainsFilter`.

-Run it as:
+Running this will add the domains found by osxcollector to the output:
 ```shell
 $ cat RomeoCredible.json | \
     python -m osxcollector.output_filters.find_domains